-Based on this summarized narrative and susceptibility review for each well, the overall susceptibility ranking for Page-Kincaid PSD has a higher susceptibility to the identified potential sources of contamination.
+Based on this summarized narrative and susceptibility review for each well, the overall susceptibility ranking for Potomac Terrace Water indicates a higher susceptibility to the identified potential sources of contamination.
 For this susceptibility analysis, the State combined the inventory results with other relevant information to decide how likely a water supply may become contaminated by the identified potential sources of contamination.
 This step makes the assessments useful for communities, since it provides information that local decision-makers use to prioritize approaches for protecting the drinking water supply.
 It does not mean that these wells are currently contaminated or that these wells are going to be contaminated in the near future, but the potential does exist.
-If documentation about well construction could be provided to the Bureau or a study performed to verify grouting of the entire annulus and casing length, the susceptibility could possibly be lowered to moderate.

 An aquifer protection management program should be developed for the well.
 Preferably, the protection plan should be developed for the entire SWPA with the cooperation of neighboring towns, county, and state agencies.
 It is recommended that protection and management efforts should focus on obtaining additional information on the sources present to evaluate their risk.
-Page-Kincaid PSD may want to consider the following:
+Potomac Terrace Water may want to consider the following: